sarshogh/tech-principal-pathways/tech-principle-insight.md

 Professionals do the job and get a right value done from their time!

 5. At last, is about leading teams and cultivating members to grow and shine!

+## WIP: How a tech principle look like?
+Let's be clear What I would like to offer here, it's a unique big picutre first which every software engineer with any level of knoweldge can digest it easily.

+Then narrative look to each peice of this big picture where you can :
+ - understand the basics, fundumentals
+ - understand why behind the how each
+ - undersand when and what activity to do
+ - understand the different road map to grow your capabilities
+ - learn and practice
+    -  scope and boundry
+    -  pattern and industry best practices
+ - what tools and techniques
+ - what patterns and frameworks
+ - what methods and how to use them

+ TBC: